 Using YouTube videos in speech therapy has been such a time saver for lesson planning.
 Some weeks or months are filled with paperwork, meetings and assessments.
 During those busy times, I try to find no prep or low prep therapy materials to target my students’ goals.

 Winter YouTube videos for speech therapy are the perfect material for the winter months.
-Just because you don’t have a ton of time to lesson plan, doesn’t me you have to abandon themed therapy!
+Just because you don’t have a ton of time to plan a lesson plan, doesn’t me you have to abandon themed therapy!

 YouTube Videos Are Mixed Group Friendly